Jordanbailey-csci/portfolio-Jordanbailey-csci/journal/README.md

 VoiceMeeter is powerful because it abstracts audio into flexible digital buses.
 But that abstraction can also break the metaphor.
 With physical patch cables, “output to input” is self-evident.
 You see it.
 You feel it.
 With VBAN, the connection is invisible, a checkbox and an IP address, so it’s easy to think sound will automatically end up where you expect it.

 My mistake wasn’t technical, it was *conceptual*.
+My ***mental model*** of how I expected it to work did not match the ***conceptual model*** of how the interaction actually worked.
 I assumed “network out” meant “virtual in.”
 But VBAN’s model is closer to an *audio mixer* than a *cable*: everything you hear must be *routed* consciously, bus by bus.

 ### Design takeaway: